Overview

 If Git was not detected, this may be caused by having your RStudio session open while you installed Git for the first time.
 In that case, please close and restart RStudio before checking again.

-6. Connect Git and GitHub
+6. Connect RStudio/Git and GitHub

 The last step to take before you’re all set for the workshop is to get these components talking to one another!
 You set a password for your GitHub which is used for logging in to GitHub but to actually put your code changes from your computer up to GitHub you’ll need to authenticate yourself.
 There are two paths for authentication: